rabume/arch-post-install/README.md

 ## ✨What does it do?

-The script installs yay and all the packages in the [packages.csv](packages.csv) file.
+This script setups my personal arch linux environment.
+It installs the packages defined in the [packages.csv](packages.csv) file and clones my personal dotfiles from my [dotfiles](https://github.com/rabume/dotfiles) repository.

 ## 📦 Installation